CodeWomen-Barcelona/about-codewomen/README.md

+The TechFems organization brings together women+ from various tech fields: data analysis, UX/UI design, software development, product management, tech recruitment, game development, blockchain, machine learning, and more.
+What brings all these professional women+ together is the drive to build a community where women+ can learn together, meet other women to build a network, and support each other.
+TechFems is providing a safe space for women+ to empower each other.
+In a sector where women+ are by far the minority, TechFems offers a warm welcome and a supportive community, full of learning, networking, and social activities.

 This repository is used for the projects that are created for women who want to code and need inspiration for a project.

 For each project, there are different levels: for starters, for students, and for graduates.
 What do we mean by these levels?